Ľubomír Guldan

-Ľubomír Guldan (born 30 January 1983) is a Slovak former footballer who played as a defender.
+Ľubomír Guldan (born 30 January 1983) is a Slovak former professional footballer who played as a defender.

 Career

 In August 2011, he joined Bulgaria side Ludogorets Razgrad, signing a deal for two years.
 On 1 July 2013, Guldan moved from Ludogorets Razgrad to Zagłębie Lubin on a two-year contract.

 International career

 Guldan represented the Slovakia national under-20 football team in the FIFA World Youth Championship in 2003.
 In May 2012, he was called up to the senior team.
 On 30 May 2012, Guldan earned his first cap after coming on as a second-half substitute for Marek Čech in the 0–2 loss against the Netherlands in a friendly match.

 International goal

 Post-career

-Shortly after fis mid-season retirement, on 8 January 2021 Guldan took on a role of sporting director of Zagłębie Lubin.
+Shortly after his mid-season retirement, on 8 January 2021 Guldan took on a role of sporting director of Zagłębie Lubin.
 He held this position until 16 November 2022.